Notable People

 The most important structural point about Judge Judy is also the one casual viewers often miss.
 As the Television Academy notes, the show functioned as arbitration rather than as a conventional court of law.
 That explains why the program could feel both theatrical and binding at once.

-The courtroom was television, but the stakes were real enough to hold attention.
+The courtroom was television, but the stakes were concrete enough to hold attention.

 That hybrid form turned out to be extremely powerful.
 The cases were small enough to fit a tight episodic structure, yet serious enough to trigger pride, anger, embarrassment, and the desire to win.
 Sheindlin understood that if you reduce the factual noise and increase the interpersonal pressure, even a modest dispute can reveal a great deal about how people behave under scrutiny.